Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: A Model of Cognitively-Faithful Decision-Making

 \subsection{Axiomatic Characterization of Decision Rules}

 The above-described two-stage process is motivated by extensive decision-making literature.
 An additional compelling motivation for this hypothesis class comes from an axiomatic characterization of human decision processes for pairwise comparisons.
-The axioms below describe simple properties expected to be satisfied in an ideal comparative choice model (independent of its functional form). \begin{definition}[Axioms of Binary Choice Models] Consider a binary preference function $H(x_{1}, x_{2}): \X^{2} \to \Y$.\todo{x1, x2 notation!}\todo{Is this $h$ actually $H$?
-Or should we write $\Prob(x_{1} \geq x_{2})$?} We define the following axioms on $H(\cdot, \cdot)$.
-Unless otherwise stated, each must hold \emph{for all} $x_{1}, x_{2}, x_{3} \in \X$. \begin{enumerate} \item \textbf{Complementarity}: The order in which two options are presented should not impact the alternative that is eventually selected.
+The axioms below describe simple properties expected to be satisfied in an ideal comparative choice model (independent of its functional form). \begin{definition}[Axioms of Binary Choice ] The following axioms describe a binary preference function $H(x_{1}, x_{2}): \X^{2} \to \Y$.
+Unless otherwise stated, each must hold \emph{for all} $x_{1}, x_{2}, x_{3} \in \X$. \begin{enumerate} \item \textbf{Complementarity}: The order in which two options are presented should not impact the option that is eventually selected.
 Formally, we require that $H(x_{1}, x_{2}) = 1 - H(x_{2}, x_{1})$.